GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/wellboreProblems/casedThermoElasticWellbore/Example.rst

 Collecting output data
 -----------------------------------------------------------

 It is convenient to collect data in hdf5 format that can be easily post-processed using Python.
-To collect the temperature field in the three layers for all the time steps, following XML blocks need to be defined:
+To collect the temperature field in the three layers for all the time steps, the following XML blocks need to be defined:

 .. literalinclude:: ../../../../../../../inputFiles/wellbore/CasedThermoElasticWellbore_base.xml
   :language: xml